Equivalent extensions of Hamilton-Jacobi-Bellman equations on hypersurfaces: Numerical implementation and simulations

-In the implementation of our new framework, we use a uniform Cartesian grid with step size $h$.
-Let $T_\epsilon^{h}$ denote the discretized narrow band.
-Since the Lax-Friedrichs fast sweeping method in \cite{Kaoetal04} can be used to solve general HJB equations on Cartesian grids, we have chosen this scheme for our simulations.
+In the implementation of our new framework, we use a uniform Cartesian grids and denote the grid step size by $h$. $T_\epsilon^{h}$ denotes the part of the grid in the narrow band of radius $\epsilon$ around the given surface.

+We use the Lax-Friedrichs fast sweeping methods in \cite{Kaoetal04} and a high order version in \cite{Zhangetal06} for our simulations.
+It is also possible to an upwind scheme generalized from \cite{Tsaietal03}.
 Unless we mention otherwise, we use the standard first order finite differencing in the approximation of the partial derivatives for the Lax-Friedrichs numerical Hamiltonians.\footnote{ All code used to produce the numerical simulations can be found at https://github.com/lindsmart/MartinTsaiExtHJB.}

 We present several examples of our new formulation performed on surfaces of co-dimension one in three dimensions.
 For the first three examples, we compute the solution to the Eikonal equation on the surface.
 As shown in Section \ref{sec:Eikonalcase}, the equivalent equation on $T_\epsilon$ is Again, Since the desired solution, $v$, has been proven to be constant along the normals of the surface, $\Gamma$, $\mathbf{n}\otimes \mathbf{n} \nabla v(\mathbf{z})=0$.
 Therefore, $\mu$ can be any real number.
 We let $\mu=1$ in all of our computations.